code-chandan/MechaGrip/journal.md

 ---

 ### July 11th Mounting Woes & Disc Drama
-Tried dropping the motor disc into Fusion 360 and it was a full on mess thing was off center and kept breaking my constraints.
-Ended up just scrapping it and rebuilding from scratch, plus I added a little notch for alignment because my OCD couldn’t let it slide 🙃.
-Perfectionist mode: activated.
+tried dropping the motor disc into fusion and omg it was CHAOS, thing came in all off-center and kept snapping my constraints like twigs. i tried fixing it for like a solid hour but it was just pain. nothing lined up. everything broke. fusion was beefing with me for no reason.

+so i rage deleted it and rebuilt the whole thing from scratch.

 Time lost: 2 hours, but at least my sanity is intact.